kobbycode/willstherprofessionalservices/IMAGE_UPLOAD_SETUP.md

 Firebase Storage is already configured in the application.
 No additional setup is required if you have Firebase Admin credentials properly configured.

-The storage bucket is set to: `wilsther-professional-services.appspot.com`
+The storage bucket is set to: `wilsther-profesional-services.firebasestorage.app`

 ### Option 3: Direct Image URLs